How to Preserve Collagen: What Works and What’s a Waste

 Food Fuel

 You can’t rebuild structure without raw material.
+Your body isn’t pulling collagen out of thin air, it’s using amino acids, vitamin C, and minerals you actually eat.
 Support collagen with:

 • Grass-fed gelatin or collagen peptides